-As Elder Jeffrey R. Holland put it in his landmark Maxwell Institute address from November 2018, “[W]e see the Maxwell Institute as a rarified training ground where gospel athletes stretch their abilities to speak in grace and truth to all of our Father’s children.”
+As Elder Jeffrey R. Holland put it in his landmark Maxwell Institute address from November 2018, “[W]e see the Maxwell Institute as a rarefied training ground where gospel athletes stretch their abilities to speak in grace and truth to all of our Father’s children.”

 Briefly introduce the Study Edition.